Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Irregular Riemann-Hilbert correspondence

-{\bf The proof of Theorem \ref{Cequation}.} Following Proposition \ref{RHmap}, the irregular Riemann-Hilbert map $\nu$ coincides with the local diffeomorphic map $F'_{C}:\Sigma\rightarrow \Sigma'$ defined in Section 2.
-According to Corollary \ref{rescale}, $\nu:(\Sigma,\omega)\rightarrow(\Sigma',\omega')$ is a symplectic map, provided the symplectic structure on the right-hand side is divided by $2\pi i$, if and only if $C_{2\pi i}$ is a solution of the equation \eqref{gaugeequation} (Here $C_{2\pi i}(x)=C(\frac{1}{2\pi i}x)$, for all $x\in\g^*$).
-However, the former is guaranteed by Theorem \ref{RiemannHilbert}.
-As a result, we get a proof of Theorem \ref{Cequation}, i.e., $C_{2\pi i}$ is a solution of the gauge transformation equation \eqref{gaugeequation}.
+{\bf The proof of Theorem \ref{Cequation}.} By Theorem \ref{RiemannHilbert} and Proposition \ref{isoO}, the irregular Riemann-Hilbert map $\nu:(\Sigma,\omega)\rightarrow(\Sigma',\omega')$ is a symplectic map.
+By Proposition \ref{RHmap}, the map $\nu$ coincides with the local diffeomorphism $F_{C}:\Sigma\rightarrow \Sigma'$ defined in Section 2.
+Therefore, $F_C$ is a symplectic map.
+Eventually, by the equivalence given in Theorem \ref{equivalent}, the connection map $C$ is a solution of the equation \eqref{gaugeequation}.
+It finishes the proof.